 - 1. The Management structure is defined, with clear line of responsibilities and delegation of authorities and segregation of duties. - 2.
-Policies and procedures of key subsidiaries are established and documented and communicated to all staff members. - 3.
-Key risks areas are reviewed and assessed by the Board and the Audit Committee.
+Policies and procedures of a key subsidiary have been established and documented and communicated to all staff members. - 3.
+Key risks areas were reviewed and assessed by the Board and the Audit Committee.
 The internal audit function is outsourced and performed by an external professional firm. - 4.
 Financial results are reviewed quarterly by the Board and the Audit Committee. - 5.
-Executive Directors and head of departments meet regularly to discuss operational, corporate, financial and key management issues. - 6.
-For key operational areas, annual independent audit on operational procedures of a key subsidiary is carried out in line with the International Standard of Operation ("ISO") Certification Programmes. - 7.
-Reporting system established to ensure timely generation of financial information for management and the Board of Directors' review.
+Executive Directors and head of departments of a key subsidiary have meetings on a monthly basis to discuss operational, corporate, financial and key management issues. - 6.
+For key operational areas, annual independent audit on operational procedures of a key subsidiary was carried out in line with the International Standard of Operation ("ISO") Certification Programmes. - 7.
+A reporting system has been established to generate financial information for management and the Board of Directors' review.